moushumiseal/MoneyMate/README.md

 ### Setup Postman Collection

 1. Download [Postman](https://www.postman.com/downloads/)
 2. Create a new collection named "MoneyMate API".
-You can also import the `MoneyMate API.postman_collection.json` file from the repo into post for a quick set-up.
+You can also import the `MoneyMate API.postman_collection.json` file from the repo into Postman for a quick set-up.
 3. Set up environment variables:
    - `base_url`: `http://localhost:3000/money_mate/api`
    - `auth_token`: (this will be populated after login)